jscalderon65/jscalderon65/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 📃 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+💡 &nbsp; Exploring new technologies and developing software solutions and quick hacks.\
-- 🎓 &nbsp; Studying Computer and systems engineering at Catholic University of Colombia.
+🎓 &nbsp; Studying Computer and systems engineering at Catholic University of Colombia.\
-- ✍ &nbsp; Learning more about web and mobile development and computer science.
+✍ &nbsp; Learning more about web and mobile development and computer science.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>